 Your water heater is a staple in your home…which you don’t often think about until there’s something wrong with it.

-Sometimes all it needs is a repair by a professional but eventually, your water heater will need to be replaced.
+Although you can help prolong the life of your water heater by annual maintenance, sometimes it does need a repair by a professional.
+However, with usage strain and the age of the tank, eventually, your water heater will need to be replaced.
 If your water heater is getting on in years, it’s best to look out for the warning signs it needs to be replaced before it breaks down altogether, leaving you without hot water.

 Hot water heaters have a limited lifespan.
 Although they often last upwards of 10 years, they are not intended for use past that period.